 Fitzenhagen for her part doesn’t think that will be a problem.
 “We all have the kind of personalities will continue to work together and will do the right thing,” she said.

-But there’s also questions about the region’s influence in the immediate future.
+But there are also questions about the region’s influence in the immediate future.

 Passidomo has set herself up as the like Senate President, but not until 2022.
 That will mark two times in five years when Southwest Florida has produced a Senate President, though in between there’s going to be a bit of a vacuum in seniority.